Breeding-Insight/grape_peduncle/README.md

 ### Excluded
 - Collection of samples (performed by USDA team)
 - Hardware modifications to existing equipment
-- Analysis of traits beyond peduncle and rachis measurements (For now)
+- Analysis of traits beyond peduncle and shoulder

 ## Deliverables